tamino-martinius/ui-snippets-menu-animations/README.md

 ### Open the project with your Text Editor

 Tip for VS Code Users:
-Add `code` command to your Terminal by pressing cmd + shift + p and search for `Shell Command: Install 'code' command to PATH`
+Add `code` command to your Terminal by pressing cmd + shift + p and search for `Shell Command: Install 'code' command to PATH`.

 Now you can open the project using this command: